ryancdickson/staging/docs/BR.md

 The Random Value SHALL be unique in each email.
 The email MAY be re-sent in its entirety, including the re-use of the Random Value, provided that its entire contents and recipient(s) SHALL remain unchanged.
 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values.

 CAs using this method MUST implement Multi-Perspective Domain Validation as specified in Section 3.2.2.9.
+To count as corroborating, a Network Perspective MUST observe the selected contact address used for domain validation observed during the Primary Domain Validation Determination.

 **Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.